Psychoanalytic Couples Therapy Seminar

 Dr. Rodriguez is a Licensed Psychotherapist and Analyst who treats children, adolescents and adults.
 Dr. Rodriguez is also an experienced licensed therapist and marriage and family counselor with a private practice in San Diego.
 She is a graduate from SDPC’s psychoanalytic training program and now a member of the faculty.

 The San Diego Psychoanalytic Center (SDPC), is proud to offer CME credit to Physicians, Nurse Practitioners, Psychologists and Social Workers.
-These CME credits will usually satisfy requirements for Social Worker and Psychologist CEUs.
+These CME credits will usually satisfy requirements for Social Worker and Psychologist CEs.
 However, clinicians should consult their state licensing boards for final approval.
-Please see the CE/CME credits page for more information.
+Please see the CME/CE credits page for more information.

-AMA Credit Designation Statement: The San Diego Psychoanalytic Center designates this Continuing Education activity for a maximum of 2 hours AMA PRA Category 1 Credit(s)™️.
+AMA Credit Designation Statement: The San Diego Psychoanalytic Center designates this Continuing Education activity for a maximum of 10.5 AMA PRA Category 1 Credit(s)™️.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-CAMFT Accreditation: The San Diego Psychoanalytic Center (SDPC) is approved by the California Association of Marriage and Family Therapists (CAMFT) as a continuing education provider, (#050121), to offer Category 1 credit for LMFT’S, LCSW’S, LPCC’S and LEP’S. SDPC as required by the California Board of Behavior Sciences.
-SDPC maintains responsibility for this course program and all of its content.
+CAMFT Accreditation Statement: The San Diego Psychoanalytic Center (Provider #050121) is approved by the California Association of Marriage and Family Therapists (CAMFT) to sponsor continuing education for LMFTs, LCSWs, LPCCs, and LEPs for this activity.
+The San Diego Psychoanalytic Center maintains responsibility for this program/course and its content.

-Psychologists: SDPC is also approved as a Continuing Education Provider by the California Board of Behavioral Sciences, Provider number PCE#794, to offer Category 1 credit for LCSWs, MFTs, and Registered Nurses, Provider Numbers CEP#4940.
-The California Board of Psychology accepts the Category 1 CE credits from the CMA.
-Acceptance of the CE credits for this activity is at the discretion of the licensing board.
+Psychologists: The San Diego Psychoanalytic Center is also approved as a Continuing Education Provider by the California Board of Behavioral Sciences, Provider number PCE#794, to offer CE credit for LCSWs, MFTs, and Registered Nurses, Provider Number CEP#4940.
+The California Board of Psychology accepts CE credits from the CMA.
 Psychologists are responsible for reporting their individual attendance to the Board of Psychology.
-All attendees are responsible for keeping their certificate of attendance for personal records.

 IMPORTANT DISCLOSURE INFORMATION FOR ALL LEARNERS: None of the planners and presenters of this CME program has any relevant financial relationships to disclose.